Robert L. Bradshaw International Airport: Overview

-A major renovation was completed in December 2006.
+Built in the 1940’s, a major renovation was completed in December 2006.
 The US$17 million project financed by loans from the St Kitts-Nevis-Anguilla National Bank and Taiwan, includes expansion of the parking apron to accommodate six wide-bodied aircraft at the same time, complete resurfacing of the 2439 m runway and construction of a new taxiway.
 Construction started late 2004.
 Up to 6 wide-bodied jets can now be accommodated on the tarmac.
 The airport can accommodate commercial jumbo jets and handles scheduled non-stop jet flights to Canada and the United States, as well as numerous regional commuter flights from within the Caribbean area.

 The airport also provides facilities for cargo and private jets.
 The largest aircraft ever to land here was a Boeing 747-400.
-A chartered Sri Lankan Airlines Airbus A340-300 made aviation history when they operated a charter flight to St Kitts in 2011, a nearly 10,000-mile journey from Colombo-BIA, Sri Lanka.
+A chartered SriLankan Airlines Airbus A340-300 made aviation history when they operated a charter flight to St Kitts in 2011, a nearly 10,000-mile journey from Colombo-BIA, Sri Lanka.

 In 2013, through a joint venture between Taiwan and St. Kitts, where Taiwan donated $1 million for the project, a 1MW solar farm was constructed on the airport premises.
 The solar panels display the text: "Welcome to SKB".